magnars/multiple-cursors.el/README.md

 Then you have to set up your keybindings - multiple-cursors doesn't presume to know how you'd like them laid out.
 Here are some examples:

+Note: Be careful about active region!
+If you want to all your region behave like normal emacs region, which is almost what you want, especially for beginners, please select the region from back to front!
+This will make all your cursors at same position (all at the beginning of the regions).If your don't know what I am saying, see the emacs rocks from 0:24 to 0:29.

 When you have an active region that spans multiple lines, the following will add a cursor to each line: